It’s incredible how much the insight from one hundred interviews can focus your market entry strategy and position your startup for success.

 Pheronym is developing pheromones from microscopic roundworms, nematodes, to control agricultural pests; nematodes, and insects.
 Our end users are growers, conventional and organic farmers.
 Our task was very simple: “Talk to 100 growers to understand their pain points with respect to difficult pests”.
 Traditionally, at I-corps participants get out of the building or go to conferences to meet people for in-person interviews.
 We could easily go to a few grower conferences and a couple of industry conferences and maybe meet 20- 25 people at each conference.
 How hard could it be talking to 100 growers?
 Keep reading!

-Dr. Fatma Kaplan’s story will be featured in the women in Agtech exhibition.
-The photos and works are in the actual gallery and will be available online and in-person (once the Center reopens).
-We are honored to be in the women in Agtech exhibit at the National Steinbeck Center.
+Dr. Fatma Kaplan’s story will be featured in the women innovators in California Agtech exhibition at the Steinbeck Center.
+The photos and works are in the actual gallery and will be available online and in-person.

 Dr. Kaplan is presenting our breakthrough technology on nematode pheromones to provide eco-friendly sustainable pest control solutions at SynBioBeta, the Global Synthetic Biology Conference, Sep 29 – Oct 1, 2020..